Ex-New York assemblyman convicted of federal bribery charges

 Smith’s co-defendant, former Queens Republican leader Vincent Tabone, 41, was also found guilty of bribery charges on Thursday by the same jury in federal court in White Plains, New York, a spokeswoman for Bharara said.

-The verdicts came two weeks after Bharara’s office charged the powerful state assembly speaker, Democrat Sheldon Silver, with allegedly using his office to generate millions of dollars in illegal kickbacks.
+The verdicts came two weeks after Bharara’s office indicted the powerful state assembly speaker, Democrat Sheldon Silver, for allegedly using his office to generate millions of dollars in illegal kickbacks.

 “Sadly, this was just one of many pockets of corruption this office has uncovered in New York, which has become the ‘show me the money’ state,” Bharara said in a statement following the verdicts.